KU Medical Center works for Kansas

 - Obesity is a risk factor for breast cancer recurrence, and rural women are considered to be at a higher risk for obesity and to have less access to health care.
 Female patients from 60 counties are taking part in a weight-loss maintenance intervention program for breast cancer survivors in rural Kansas.
 The program connects survivors for long-term weight management using phone-based peer group support.
 The study then evaluates the effectiveness of the program over time.
 This research is led by Christie Befort, Ph.D., and is sponsored by the National Cancer Institute.

 - Multiple hospitals and clinics are taking part in Pioneer Baby, a quality improvement initiative is designed to improve pregnancy and birth outcomes among reproductive-aged women in one of the state's most underserved areas.
 Directed by Benjamin Anderson, CEO of Kearny County Hospital, and Lisette Jacobson, Ph.D., assistant professor of preventive medicine and public health at the KU School of Medicine-Wichita.
 The first phase of Pioneer Baby was to complete a needs assessment of the obstetrical population of western Kansas.
 The second and third phases, currently in progress, include opening an on-site outreach clinic and facilitating focus groups.
 Phase four began in October 2015 with a grant application for a health promotion program based on the findings of the first three phases.

 Advancing Health Care Access

-- 4,100 Kansas residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
+- Kansas residents saw KU Medical Center health care providers 4,648 times via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY15.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.